This is Youth Rising International

-He went on to become a student tutor and now an important member of our team.
+He went on to become a student tutor and an important member of our team.
 And in 2023, he graduated with his associate diploma in business computing.
-He now manages our project activities, trains young people in Digital Literacy, supervises staff and manages stakeholder relationships.
-He is a Young Person on the RIse, powering community transformation.
+Richard has since moved on to other career opportunities

 Our Literacy programs with partner schools try to answer one essential question.
 How do we ensure that kids love school and enjoy what they learn?
 Exposing kids to reading materials through our Books on Bikes program and assisting teachers in printing testing materials in the Elevate Program are simple yet impactful activities that are easing the pressure on children and teachers alike while they pursue learning objectives.